FireDemon290304/Tierlist-User-Analysis/README.md

   - if vectordb, add function for querrying when building
   - maybe do both sql and vector, so i can do sim querry, while having org data
 - Functions for linear algrbra analysis
+  - Made heatmap function, but need proper scaling (or do i? i am normalising), and 100% need clustering
+    - link on how to do clustering https://www.youtube.com/watch?v=oMtDyOn2TCc&t=542s
+    - to do clustering, i need to be able to compare similarity. i can do that with cosine, but i dont know how in practise
 - Make into CLI